Why Create an Aviation SMS Manual?

 Need help with your safety policy?
 Check out these free templates.

 A digital format also allows employees to search for relevant information.
 This can be particularly useful if you have a complicated program.

 You can also make your manual user-friendly by using consistent formatting.
 If you have other manuals, such as a quality manual, format your SMS manual similarly.
-When your formatting is consistent, it will be easier for employees to reference.
+When you're formatting is consistent, it will be easier for employees to reference.
 Again, the easier it is to use, the more likely your employees are to use it.

 Finally, try to keep the language simple and easy to read.
 Use words that your employees understand and keep your sentences concise.
 Make use of white space around your text and bullet points to make your document easier to read.

 Manuals are only useful when they are up to date.

 Changes may come along as time passes and your operating environment evolves.
 Don't be afraid to update your manual between formal reviews.
 Keeping your manual in a digital format will make this easier.